AbdelrahmanRasheedAlOmari/Teiden/README.md

 ### Python Implementation

-The OpenAI usage fetcher is implemented in Python using LangGraph, which provides robust agent orchestration capabilities.
+The OpenAI usage fetcher is implemented in Python using LangGraph, providing robust agent orchestration.
 The Python implementation:

 - Runs as a separate process from the Next.js application
-- Directly connects to Supabase for database operations
+- Connects directly to Supabase for database operations
 - Utilizes LangGraph's StateGraph for workflow orchestration
 - Handles error recovery and state management